revere7/UCNet_Steganalysis/README.md

 # UCNet_Steganalysis

-This is the PyTorch implementation of the manuscript "Universal Deep Network for Steganalysis of Color Image based on Channel Representation".
+This is the PyTorch implementation of the paper "Universal Deep Network for Steganalysis of Color Image based on Channel Representation", TIFS 2022.

 # Requirements:
 CUDA (10.2)